open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/exporters.md

   JDK 11+
   [HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html)
   based implementation for the `http/protobuf` version of the protocol.
-It requires zero additional dependencies, but requires java 11+.
+It requires zero additional dependencies, but requires Java 11+.
 To use, include the artifact and explicitly exclude the default `io.opentelemetry:opentelemetry-exporter-sender-okhttp` dependency.
 - `io.opentelemetry:opentelemetry-exporter-sender-grpc-managed-channel` - This